- On what physical phenomena is based the effect of reverse osmosis?

 The deodorization of water involves its passage through a cartridge with high-quality activated charcoal from the coconut shell, after which the water gets a pleasant sweet taste.

-What does the reverse osmosis filter look like?
+What does the reverse osmosis purifier or filter look like?

 Household Reverse osmosis filter installed under the sink in the kitchen and is a design that consists of several components.